 It was up to the father to ensure he was checking his email, including the spam folder

 Ultimately, the court found that the father’s explanations for not responding to the mother’s actions were not plausible.
 Even if the correspondence found its way into the father’s junk email folder, the court said that was no excuse, adding “it is his obligation to regularly check his spam or junk folder and there is no evidence that he ever did so.”

 On top of the communication sent by email, the father was also made aware of the mother’s application because, during their email communications, she had asked him to comply with his discovery obligations under the Family Law Rules.
 He even attempted to negotiate details concerning the rental property, meaning he had to be aware of her application.

 The court then went on to state that even if the father’s excuses as to why he had not responded to the action were valid, it still had to ask whether “he has an arguable defence on the merits that has an air of reality.”
 The court determined the father did not have an arguable defence.

 The equalization of family property was done based on clear evidence, as was the order related to child support.
 The matter of parenting time was not addressed during the trial and is something the parents can continue to pursue.
 Lastly, the court turned to whether the father faced potential prejudice if the order was not overturned, but quickly dismissed this risk.
 Any prejudice the father faced, the court concluded, is a direct result of his own failure to participate in the process.

-Contact Howie Johnson Barristers & Solicitors for help with even the most complex family law problems
+Contact Johnson Miller Family Lawyers for help with even the most complex family law problems

-The experienced family law team at Howie Johnson Barristers & Solicitors has over 25 years of experience helping clients with all matters related to family law, including those related to child and spousal support orders.
+The experienced family law team at Johnson Miller Family Lawyers has over 25 years of experience helping clients with all matters related to family law, including those related to child and spousal support orders.
 We routinely help clients with difficult issues such as complex property and asset division.
 Please contact us online or by phone at 519-973-1500 to book an initial consultation and see how we can assist you today.
 We look forward to hearing from you.